Engee documentation

 Working with Markdown in Engee

-Markdown, a lightweight markup language designed for writing structured text, is used for markup in Engee.
-It is used in annotations, script editor text cells, .md files, and anywhere else in Engee where markdown is available when writing text.
+For markup, Engee uses Markdown— a lightweight markup language designed for writing structured text.
+It is used in annotations, text cells of the script editor, files with the extension .md and everywhere in Engee where markup is available when writing text.

-Engee uses the extended Markdown dialect, which supports extensions not present in regular markup in addition to standard elements (see Engee for details).
-Extended syntax).
+Engee uses the extended Markdown dialect, which supports extensions in addition to the standard elements that are not present in the regular markup (for more information, see Extended syntax).

-The standard Markdown elements are visually separated from the extended ones by a vertical separator in the toolbar of the script editor’s text cell:
+The standard Markdown elements are visually separated from the extended ones using a vertical separator on the toolbar of the text cell of the script editor.:

 script editor text x